 Finding a skin care routine that works well for you is very important, but can also be a bit difficult.
 There are so many factors that go into choosing not only the right products, but products that work well together and also work well for you.
 At DermWarehouse, we want to make sure each of our customers can find either that one magical, life-changing product or a whole regimen to make you feel and look like the best version of yourself.
-Before even starting to think about products, however, you need to determine what type of skin you have so that you can find the best products to complement it.
+Before even starting to think about products, however, you need to determine what type of skin you have and what skin concerns you have so that you can find the best products to complement and heal your skin.

-Regardless of your skin type, there are products available for everyone, so don’t fret if you have oily skin, for example.
-Skin type isn’t just a one time thing.
-It can change with age or with a location change.
-If you move from Minnesota to Florida, the climate change can have a big impact on your skin when it is exposed to a new environment.
+Regardless of your skin type, there are products available for everyone, so don’t fret if you feel like your skin type varies.
+Determining your skin type isn’t just a one-time thing; It can change with age, genetics or with a location change.
+For example, if you move from Minnesota to Florida, the climate change can have a big impact on your skin when it is exposed to a new environment.

 If you have Oily Skin, you most likely already know it, because you’ve probably noticed that your face often looks shiny throughout the day.
-Your pores are what produce oil, so if yours look large, this may be the reason for your skin type.
+Your pores are what produce oil, and sometimes they go into overdrive and produce excess oil, so if yours look large, this may be the reason for your skin type.
 Excess oil in the skin can also be caused by certain products you may be using, which you’ll want to avoid.
-You’ll still need to moisturize your skin but look for water based or oil-free moisturizers like the SkinMedica Ultra Sheer Moisturizer and stay away from creams and heavy moisturizers.
+You’ll still need to moisturize your skin but look for water-based or oil-free moisturizers like the SkinMedica Ultra Sheer Moisturizer and stay away from creams and heavy moisturizers.
 With oily skin, wash your face twice daily and use a toner on the oily areas of your face, such as your nose and forehead.
 I recommend the Obagi Nu-Derm Foaming Gel and Obagi Nu-Derm Toner.
+With oily skin, it’s still important to wear a sunscreen, but look for one that’s oil-free or made for oily skin, like the Elta MD UV Clear Broad-Spectrum SPF 46.

 Now that you’ve determined your skin type, you should think about whether you have sensitive skin, which may react easily (with rash, itchiness, redness, etc.) to many skin products and/or acne-prone skin, which means that you tend to get pimples/acne, even if you’re long past your teenage years.
 If your skin is sensitive, be gentle and don’t over-cleanse.
 Also make sure to wear sunscreen on a daily basis (though we recommend this no matter what your skin type is).
+A soothing serum like the Elta MD Barrier Renewal Complex or mask like the ClarityRx Cold Compress Soothing Cucumber Mask can help soothe and soften sensitive skin.
 If your skin is acne-prone, you can follow the same steps as you would for oily skin.
 Wash your face twice daily but also make sure to stay moisturized so your skin doesn’t dry out.
 Also, be sure to avoid picking at any blemishes on your face, as this may lead to scarring.
+The Allies of Skin Promise Keeper Blemish Sleeping Facial is a non-irritating, non-drying acne treatment that gently clears and prevents breakouts without exacerbating irritated skin.

 With this new-found information, you’ll be able to pick products that work best for your skin type and your needs.
 Before you know it, you’ll be looking good, feeling good, and making the most out of your skin care regimen.